 Patient Rights and Responsibilities

 Our goal is to provide quality health care in our community.
 As a patient, you have rights and responsibilities.
 CommUnityCare also has rights and responsibilities.
 We want you to understand these rights and responsibilities so you can help us provide better health care to you.
-Please read the Consent for Treatment form, ask us questions you might have and sign at the bottom of the form.
+Please read the Consent to Treat Form, ask us questions you might have and sign at the bottom of the form.

-You have a right to be treated with respect and dignity regardless of your race, religion, sex, national origin, sexual orientation, political affiliation, disability or ability to pay for services.
+You have a right to be treated with respect and dignity regardless of your age, race, color, religion, sex, national origin, marital status, gender, gender identity or expression, sexual orientation, political affiliation, disability, HIV status or ability to pay for services.

 Payment for Services

 - You are responsible for giving us accurate information about your present financial status and any changes in your financial status.
-CommUnityCare needs this information to decide how much you pay or private insurance, Medicaid, or Medicare pays.
+CommUnityCare needs this information to decide how much you pay, or how much private insurance, Medicaid or Medicare pays.
 This information may also be used to find other benefits for which you are eligible.

 - You have a right to receive explanations of your bill.
-You must pay, or arrange to pay, all agreed fees for medical services or dental services, as provided by our policies.
+You must pay, or arrange to pay, all agreed fees for medical services or dental services.
 If you cannot pay right away, please let us know so CommUnityCare can provide care for you now and work out a payment plan.

-- You are responsible for providing CommUnityCare complete and current information about your health or illness, so we can provide you proper health care.
-You have a right to, and are encouraged to participate in decisions about your treatment.
+- You are responsible for providing CommUnityCare complete and current information about your health or illness so we can provide you with appropriate care.
+You have a right to, and are encouraged to, participate in decisions about your treatment.

-- You have the right to information and explanations in the language you normally speak and in words you understand.
-You have a right to information about your health or illness, treatment plan (including benefits and risks), and expected outcomes, if known, and information regarding Advance Directives.
+- You have a right to receive information and explanations in the language you normally speak and in words you understand.
+You have a right to receive information about your health or illness, treatment plan (including benefits and risks), and expected outcomes, if known, and information regarding Advance Directives.

-- If you are an adult, you have a right to refuse treatment to the extent permitted by law, and to be informed of the risks of refusing such care.
-You are responsible for the outcome of refusing treatment.
+- If you are an adult, you have a right to refuse treatment to the extent permitted by law and to be informed of the risks of refusing such care.
+You are responsible for the outcome if you choose to refuse treatment.

-- You have the right to health care and treatment that is reasonable for your condition and within our capability.
+- You have a right to health care and treatment that is reasonable for your condition and within our capability.

 - If you are in pain, you have a right to receive an appropriate assessment and management, as necessary.